 Have you wanted to begin growing plants indoors but don’t know where to start?
 Starting plants from seeds indoors isn’t difficult or complicated once you understand how the process works.
-You will need to start with the right growing medium, some containers, enough light, warmth and giving them the attention that they need.
+You'll need to start with the right growing medium, some containers, enough light, warmth, and giving them the attention that they need.

 One note before you go out to buy your seeds: if this is the first time you've tried starting seeds indoors, don't buy too many.
 We suggest starting with a dozen or so packets in about four or five varieties until you get the hang of it.

 Make sure that the containers have holes for drainage in the bottom so any excess water can drain.
 You will want to get a shallow, waterproof tray to set them in.
-Be sure you’re pots are no larger than 3-4 inches since they’ll be transplanted into the garden (or a larger container if you’re container gardening.)
+Be sure you’re pots are no larger than three to four inches since they’ll be transplanted into the garden (or a larger container if you’re container gardening.)

 You can also buy pots that will decompose in the soil.
 The pot and all are planted in the soil, so the tiny plant's roots aren't disturbed.
 There are also seed starting trays that have a set of attached containers, a tray to set them on for drainage, and a transparent lid to keep up the humidity in the seeds’ early stages.

 If there isn't sufficient light, your plants will be spindly, sickly, and stocky.
 As LawnStarter says, “the key to having a successful indoor garden is to put it within sight of a window so that it receives between four to six hours of sunlight everyday.”